Gitare Shopping Centre and The History of Its Origin

 This marked the inception of Gitare Shopping Centre, with “Mzee Kariuki Gatira” taking the credit of pioneering the very first shop.
 His shop incorporated a hotel and butchery, the goat meat was hanged on a tree.
 Funny I tell.

 This shop sparked immense excitement among the villagers.
 There was a palpable eagerness among everyone to indulge in what Mzee Kariuki was offering.
 It was a dream come true, particularly for school-going children who before the shop brought packed lunches in small containers from home.
-The arrival of hot Mandazi directly from the kitchen became a village sensation, altering the traditional approach to bringing food to school and hanging under an acacia tree, that’s a story for another day, my friends and classmates Mugweru, Kihanya and Waithaka will help me narrate.
+The arrival of hot Mandazi directly from the kitchen became a village sensation, altering the traditional approach to bringing food to school and hanging Under The Acacia Tree, that's a story for another day, my friends and classmates Mr. Mugweru, Mr. Kihanya and Mr. Waithaka Francis will help me narrate it.
 Well back to the story, indulging in delights like Kaimati, Mûkonye, Patco, and Ball gum candies became a cherished experience, this culinary adventure quickly became a village favorite, and for as little as ten cents, one could not miss something to eat.

 Subsequently, several enterprising individuals enthusiastically erected their shops, following in the footsteps of Mzee Kariuki.
 For historical recognition, it is fitting to acknowledge a select few who valiantly embraced the challenge, significantly contributing to the flourishing success of Gitare Shopping Centre.
 Among these pioneers, we express gratitude to Mzee Joshua, Mzee Mwangi wa Nguo, whose establishment served as both a general shop and a tailoring shop where we fitted our school uniforms, Mama Teresia, Mzee Kibiro, Mbugua Mbachio (Country).
-Others who played integral roles included Mzee Ngugi wa Karanja, whose establishment operated a pub, a butchery and a shop.
+Others who played integral roles included Mzee Ngugi wa Karanja, whose establishment operated a pub, a butchery, a milk collection point and a shop.
 Mr. Mara Karubia with a butchery where we frequented for soup and half bread.
 Special mention goes to Mama Tony, another lady going by the name Gakui, Mr. Gathiaka Bakery renowned for its mouth watering hot scones and queen cakes, and Baba Gakuri Posho Mill and not to forget Baba Kiuna shop.
-Each of these ventures contributed significantly to the rapid and dynamic growth of Gitare Shopping Centre.

 The introduction of a weekly market day on Sundays injected liveliness into Gitare Shopping Centre, metamorphosing it into a thriving focal point.
 Churches, previously conducting their services in the school classrooms, relocated to their allotted plots and constructed their church buildings.
 With the Shopping Centre firmly established and operational, the energy exuded by the residents was palpable, evident in the multitudes of both young and old who gathered every Sunday.
 Affectionately, they coined it a nickname "Kambî," signifying a place to convene and camp.

 The prosperity of a shopping centre hinges on efficient transportation.
-As Gitare Shopping Centre took shape, the necessity to make journey to Gilgil town for retail stocks escalated.
+As Gitare Shopping Centre took shape, the necessity to make journey to Gilgil town over 10km away for retail stocks escalated.
 Seizing the opportunity, residents with interests in the transport business invested in pickups, facilitating the movement of people and goods between Gitare and Gilgil town for a fee.
-Among the pioneers of this transport service in no particular order were Mzee Wa Matu Nguku, Mzee Mbachio Kariuki, Mr. Mwondou Ngatho, Mzee Kamau of Twendane, Mzee Kariuki Thara, Mzee Kahawa, Mr. Ruigu young and vibrant, and others who used tractors to transport milk to the creamaries.
+Among the pioneers of this transport service in no particular order were Mzee Wamatu Nguku, Mzee Mbachio Kariuki, Mr. Mwondou Ngatho, Mzee Kamau of Twendane, Mzee Munio Thara, Mzee Kahawa, Mr. Ruigu young and vibrant, and others who used tractors to transport milk to the creamaries.
 These pickups operated during the 1980s and 1990s long before the widespread use of motorbikes, commonly referred to as boda boda.

 However, transporters encountered numerous challenges.
 The road from Gitare Shopping Centre to Gilgil town, has remained a murram road over the years.
 In the 1970s, the road was well-maintained by the government of the day, with vehicles rarely facing difficulties.
 But, government administration of the 1980s and 90s, made the road's condition to deteriorate significantly.
 Poor maintenance during this period subjected residents to difficult experiences, especially during wet seasons when the road became muddy.
 Mobility and goods transportation became nightmarish, with instances of the road being completely impassable.
 The vehicles that operated within that route could not bear the heat of mechanical breakdown due to bad road.
 This posed a substantial impediment to the growth of Gitare Shopping Centre, directly affecting the social and economic well-being of its residents.
 The produce of local farmers, including milk, maize, pyrethrum, potatoes, beans, and other commodities, often went to waste without access to the market.